andrewraim/worker/README.md

-This project currently contains two components:
+This project currently contains several items:

 1. A `worker` script that can be used to run a simulation or other large study.
 To use it, organize the simulation into folders.
 The worker will